 We only saved about $100 in additional materials such as ridge caps and any extra panels that would have been required.

 When we eventually replace the panels due to age, we’ll reinstall them vertically, with the appropriate modifications necessary.

 A vertical panel installation requires the addition of horizontal support pieces (also called lap boards) to be installed for structural rigidity.

 We also learned that we really don’t care for closure strips.

-We have observed that they make (presumably) better ones now out of plastic, but they are not stocked in our area.
+We have also observed that they make (presumably) better closure strips now out of plastic, but they are not stocked in our area.
 We could have saved about $30 if we didn’t even mess with them.

 The Plans As-Designed Are Incredibly Lumber Efficient